-Through the SINP Entrepreneur Program, you and your family can start, obtain or partner in a business in Saskatchewan and be actively involved in managing it, while residing in Saskatchewan.
+Through the SINP Entrepreneur Program, you can live in Saskatchewan when you start, own or partner in a business here.

-The SINP does not provide priority processing or preferential treatment for any applications, and all applicants must meet all program requirements.
-The SINP does not endorse or support any Saskatchewan-based companies or projects.
+The SINP does not provide preferential treatment for any application.
+All applicants must meet all program requirements.
+The SINP does not endorse any Saskatchewan-based companies or projects.

 For more information, please visit Entrepreneur EOI System.

-To learn more about who is not eligible to apply under this category, please see Apply to the SINP for more information.
+To learn more about who is NOT eligible to apply under this category, see How To Apply to the SINP.

 For a complete list of required documents, review:

-You'll need to upload copies of your required documents to your electronic application.
+You must upload copies to your application.
 All uploaded documents must be clear and easy to read.
-If any documents are not in English or French you must submit the following:
+If any documents are not in English or French, you must send the following: